cosmos/gaia/docs/readiness/template.md

 ## Abstract

 > "If you can't explain it simply, you don't understand it well enough."
-Provide a simplified and layman-accessible explanation of the ADR.
-> A short (~200 word) high level description of the issue being addressed and rationale for such.
+Provide  a short (~200 word) high level description of the issue being addressed and rationale for such.

-## Context
+## Rationale
-> Describe the background and forces at play, including technological, political, social, and project local.
+> Describe the context and rationale for proposing a new feature or module.
 The language in this section is value-neutral and should clearly explain the problem and motivation that the proposal aims to resolve.

 ## Desired Outcome
-> Details responses to the issues documented above.
+> Provides succinct answers to the issues documented above.
 Response should include desired characteristics / properties of feature/protocol, and effects if properties are violated.

 ## Consequences
 > This section describes the resulting context, after applying the decision (positive, neutral, and negative).